Iraq bans the word "homosexual" on all media platforms and offers an alternative

 The decision, reported widely by Iraq's state and private news outlets, was made to safeguard societal values and public order, the commission said, noting that the terms "homosexuality, homosexual, and Gender" hold undesirable connotations within Iraqi society.

-While no specific penalties have been established for noncompliance with the new directive, a government representative indicated that fines could be introduced.
+While no specific penalties were immediately established for noncompliance with the new directive, a government representative indicated that fines could be introduced.

 Attitudes toward LGBTQ people across the Arab world are shaped by a combination of cultural and religious factors.
 Islamic texts, including the Quran and the hadiths, the latter of which are a recollection of quotes attributed to the Prophet Muhammad, denounce same-sex relationships.